eola-z-CS2103/CS2101/docs/UserGuide.md

 ## About This User Guide

-This user guide provides in-depth documentation on the various commands that are available in _NetworkBook_.
-These commands are grouped into 4 broad categories:
+This user guide provides **in-depth documentation** on the various commands that are available in _NetworkBook_.
+These commands are grouped into **4** broad categories:

 1. [Manage contact information](#category-1---manage-contact-information)
 2. [View contact details](#category-2---view-contact-details)
 3. [Miscellaneous commands](#category-3---miscellaneous-commands)
 4. [Accessibility features](#category-4---accessibility-features)

-If you are a new user, this user guide provides a [getting started guide](#getting-started) to aid you with installing the application and the initial setup.
+If you are a **new user**, this user guide provides a [getting started guide](#getting-started) to aid you with installing the application and the initial setup.
 You can check the [FAQ](#faq) section if you face any difficulty.

-If you are familiar with the software, this user guide gives an overview on how to use specific commands.
+For **more experienced users**, this user guide gives an overview on how to use specific commands.
 You can use the [table of contents](#table-of-contents) to navigate to a specific command, or refer to the [command summary](#command-summary) as a help sheet.

 ### What's new in _NetworkBook_ 1.3

-_NetworkBook_ 1.3 includes several new features and improvements for ease of use.
+_NetworkBook_ 1.3 includes several new **features and improvements** for ease of use.

 * [Additional view commands](#sort-contacts-list-sort-by-field-name-order-ascdesc) (e.g. `sort` and `filter`) have been introduced to let you have more control over managing displayed contacts.
 * [Edit](#edit-contact-detail-edit-index-field-options) command has been introduced to allow you to edit contacts' details.